Shim Woo-jun

-Sim Woo-jun (born April 28, 1995) is the infielder of KT Wiz of the KBO League.
+Sim Woo-jun (born April 28, 1995) is a Korean professional baseball infielder for the Hanwha Eagles of the KBO League.
 He was the national representative of the 26th World Youth Baseball Championships.
 He graduated Kyunggi High School.

 He had a walk-off hit against Son Seung-rak against Lotte on July 29, 2016.
 In July 2024, he returned from Sangmu Phoenix to KT Wiz.